karatelabs/karate/README.md

       </h3>
    </th>
    <td>
-     Easy to install, recommended if you don't have programming experience
+     Easy setup, recommended if you don't have programming experience
    </td>
   </tr>
   <tr>